 Understand instrumentation and process control to become more valuable as your skill set expands.
 Learn to program, connect input/output devices and to troubleshoot process controls including sensors, transmitters, controllers and final elements.
 Go to page 15 for more details.

 Learn how current NFPA 70E standards apply to a facility, why safe electrical work practices are important, and what can be done to ensure your organization meets all government standards for electrical safety.
-Go to page 6 for more details.

 Fluid Power Connector & Conductor Certification